 - Hosting meetings of patients, physicians and researchers

-- Providing psychological support for patients and their families
+- Providing financial assistance programs for eligible patients and their families through the CARE Programs

 - Supporting legislation and programs vital to the Gaucher community